My objection to Treasury

 Poverty (as in unmet needs), is a necessary part of a market based system.
 It is the fundamental driver of value.
 Without unment needs, the intersection of supply and demand is at or below zero price point.

 There is no logical way for a market to adapt to the technological ability to meet the needs of every individual.
-(All such goods and service become like air, of no measurable value in a market, yet of huge value to every individual.
+(All such goods and services become like air, of no measurable value in a market, yet of huge value to every individual.
 Money is not a reasonable measure of such value, not a reasonable measure of living standard.)

 The context is changing in a fundamental way.